cindygraffin-pro/cloud-practitionner/readme.md

   - storage-intensive tasks that require high, sequential read and write access to large data sets on local storage
   - for ex online transaction processing (OLTP) systems, relationnal and NoSQL db, cache for in-memory db, data warehousing app, distributed file systems

 Common pattern, for ex **m5.2xlarge**:
 - m: instance class
 - 5: generation of the hardware
 - 2xlarge: size within the instance class

+**Security Groups:**
+- Control how traffic is allowed into or out of our EC2 Instances.
+- only contain *allow* rules
+- rules can reference by IP or by security group
+- act like a "firewell" on EC2 instances
+- They regulate access to ports, authorised IP ranges, control inboud and outboud network
+- can be attached to multiple instances
+- locked down to a region/VPC (virtual private cloud) combination
+- live "outside" the EC2
+- it's good to maintain one separate security group for ssh access
+- *connection refused* will come from an app error or not launched
+- by default, all inboud traffic is blocked and all outbound is authorised

+**Ports:**
+- 22: SSH - log into a Linux instance
+- 21: FTP - upload files into a file share
+- 22: SFTP - upload files using SSH
+- 80: HTTP - access unsecured websites
+- 443: HTTPS - access secured websites
+- 3389: RDP (Remote Desktop Protocol) - log into a Windows instance

+**SSH:**
+- CLI utility for Mac, Linux and Windows >= 10
+- Also have Putty for all Windows
+- And EC2 Instance Connect thzt will use the web browser and is valid for all
+- allow to control a remote machine using the cli

+`ssh -i file.pem ec2-user@35.180.34.141`: connect to an ec2 instance via ssh, ec2-user is the name of the user and then the public IP address
+`chmod 0400 file.pem`: give the right to read on the pem file

+**Pricing:**
+- On-demand instance: short workloads, biling per second for Linux and Windows, and per hour for others
+- reserved (1 & 3 years):
+  - Reserved Instances: long workloads, reserved instance's scope (regional or zonal)
+  - Convertible Reserved Instances: long workloads with flexible instances, allow to change instance type, family, OS, scope and tenancy
+- Saving Plans (1 & 3 years): commitment to an amount of usage, long workloads, specific instance family & AWS region but flexible with size, OS and Tenancy (Host, Dedicated or Default)
+- Spot Instances: short workloads, cheap, can lose instance
+- Dedicated Hosts: book an entire physical server, controle instance placement.
+Allows to address compliance requirements and use existing server-bound software licences (on demand or reserved)
+- Dedicated Instances: no other customers will share our hardware but others instances in same account use it
+- Capacity reservations: reserve capacity in a specific AZ for any duration

+**Shared Responsability Model for EC2:**
+- AWS:
+  - Infra and global network security
+  - isolation on physical hosts
+  - replacing faulty hardware
+  - compliance validations
+- Users:
+  - Security Groups rules
+  - OS patches and updates
+  - software and utilities installed
+  - IAM Roles assigned to EC2 & IAM user access management
+  - data security

+## EC2 Instance Storage

+**EBS Volume:**

+- Elastic Block Store Volume: network drive we can attach to our instances while they run, or also detach and attach to another
+- allows instances to persist data, even after their termination
+- can only be mounted to one instance at a time (at the CCP level) (but not for EBS Multi-Attach feature)
+- bound to a specific availabilty zone, if we want to move in another AZ we need to snapshot it
+- have a provisioned capacity, size un GBs, and IOPS (I/O operations per seconds) that we can upgrade
+- one instance can have severall volumes

+Delete on Termination attribute:
+- controls the ebs behaviour when an EC2 instance terminates
+- by default, root EBS is deleted but not others

+**Snapshots:**
+- make a backup of EBS volume at a point of time
+- recommended to detach the volume before
+- can copy accross AZ or Region
+- snapshot will restore the EBS volume

+Features:
+- EBS Snapshot Archive: move a snap to an 'archive tier' (ebs snapshot archive), but it take 24 to 72 hours for restoring the archive
+- Recycle Bin: retention from 1 day to 1 year

+**AMI:**
+Amazon Machine Image

+- customization of an EC2 instance (software, OS, config, monitoring, etc ..)
+- faster boot/config time bc software is pre-packaged
+- built for a specific region (and can be copied accross regions)
+- launch EC2 instances from:
+  - a public AMI: AWS provided (for ex Amazon Linux 2)
+  - an own AMI: make and maintain ourself
+  - an AWS Marketplace AMI (someone else made)
+- AMI Process:
+  - Start an EC2 instance and customize it
+  - Stop the instance (for data integrity)
+  - Build an AMI that will also create EBS snapshots
+  - launch isntances from other AMIs

+**EC2 Image Builder:**
+- Used to automate the creation of VM or container images
+- AUtomate the creation, maintain, validate and test EC2 AMIs:
+  - Create a builder EC2 Instance that build components and applied (customize software on instance), then an AMI will be created, and after that the test suite is run by test EC2 instance.
+Finally, AMI is distributed (can be multiple regions)
+- Can be run on a schedule